phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 844232
+#Total Number of Tweets: 1809224
-#Number of Clinton Tweets: 559845
+#Number of Trump Tweets: 844794
-#Number of Sanders Tweets: 230531
+#Number of Clinton Tweets: 560087
-#Number of Rubio Tweets: 226027
+#Number of Sanders Tweets: 230721
-#Number of Carson Tweets: 141218
+#Number of Rubio Tweets: 226141
-#Number of Bush Tweets: 97337
+#Number of Carson Tweets: 141350
-#Total Number of Tweets:
+#Number of Bush Tweets: 97420
 ---